Matemo, Mozambique: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

 A plug adapter that supports outlet types C, F and M. Ensure that you get the right type.
-Many adapters currently sold are just plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most areas.
+The vast majority of adapters available are simply plug changers and require your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be sufficient for most countries.

 August

-If you are traveling to Matemo in August, you will notice that it is pretty consistently hot and very dry with almost no rain.
-Daytime temperatures are in the low 80s F (high 20s C).
+August in this region is extremely warm and very dry with almost no rain.
+Temperatures average in the low 80s F (high 20s C) during the day.

 What to wear/what to pack: